 Rebecca Horne is a photographer, and she writes on photography, science and art in national publications and the multimedia mobile platform Storehouse.
 Recent writing includes Wild Pigeon for Daylight and What do these uploaded videos say about society? for CNN.
 Recent writing in print includes a book essay for California based-artist Johnna Arnold’s In/Finite Potential.

 Dawoud Bey is an American photographer and educator renowned for his large-scale color portraits of adolescents and other, often marginalized subjects.
-More of his excellent and wide-ranging work can be found on his gallery’s website.
+He recently was named a More of his excellent and wide-ranging work can be found on his gallery’s website.

 Zanele Muholi is a South African photographer and visual activist.
 Muholi is a visual activist who tries to bring light to the importance of black lesbian women in South Africa.
 She is represented by Stevenson Gallery in Johannesburg and Cape Town, where you can find out more about her work.